Levy-Tal/site-availability/docs/docs/configuration/overview.md

 # Configuration Overview

-Site Availability Monitoring is highly configurable to suit different environments and monitoring needs.
+Site Availability is highly configurable to suit different environments and monitoring needs.
 This section covers all configuration options and best practices.

 ## Configuration Architecture